arsharaj/project-logger/README.md

 ### Running Tests

-Run the following command to execute the test suite : `command to run tests`
+Run the following command to execute the test suite : `go test ./test`

 ### Contributing